CesiumGS/3d-tiles/extensions/3DTILES_bounding_volume_S2/0.0.0/README.md

 ## Schema Changes

-The changes to the schema can documented in [extension.schema.json](schema/extension.schema.json).
+The changes to the schema are documented in [extension.schema.json](schema/extension.schema.json).